haruInDisguise/plain-json/readme.md

 ## Development
 At this point, this is mostly a hobby project, born out of curiosity and too much free time.
-There are still a few features I want to implement (see ["What it needs"](#todo).
+There are still a few features I want to implement.
-I want to keep this project small and to the point.

 ## Resources